teacherguy2020/Chroma/readme.txt

 * Turn the miniDock on/off
 * Switch between color or monochrome tile icons (coming soon)
 * Switch between showing the menu name of each tile icon or showing the date (coming soon)
+* Change the viewport at the top to show the date while on the main desktop

 WPS (While Playing Screen)
 * Turn Rounded Album Corners on/off